interactiveaudiolab/VocalImitationSet/README.md

 * http://www.bryanpardo.com

 ## Acknowledgement
-This dataset is based on works supported by NSF Grant 1617497.
+This dataset was supported by NSF Grant 1617497.

 ## Sound category structure
 The sound categories are based on the Google AudioSet ontology.
 Some sound categories that are not imitable, such as *guitar amplifier*, or music genres were removed.
 We finally selected 301 different sound categories from the Audioset ontology and collected audio recordings of each categories from Freesound.
 A single high-quality recording was selected for each category, which means we selected 301 recordings to be imitated.
 The list of included sound categories is in `reference_audio_categories.txt`.